 Starting to Struggle with being Summer Born

 When he started at the junior school for year 3 we saw a real change.
 He started to have issues with friendships.
-Mostly it was not having anyone to play with although he was injured by other children on a couple of occasions.
+Mostly it was not having anyone to play with, although he was injured by other children on a couple of occasions.
 I feel that a lot of these problems stemmed from the fact that, as a result of being summer born, he wasn’t as mature as his peers.
-Luckily he fell in love with football last year.
+Luckily he fell in love with football last summer.
 This has given him more common ground with the other children and things seem to have settled down.

 My real concern is how far behind he is with his school work.
 I’m finding that instead of catching up, a snowball effect is happening.
 He didn’t learn the early phonics in reception so had to learn them in year one.
 This meant that he didn’t learn the next stage of phonics in year 1 so has to learn them in year 2.
 However because the rest of the class has moved on, he wasn’t being taught the year 1 work anymore so never really learnt it properly.
 You soon reach a point where the work being set assumes knowledge that was taught previously.
 If that work wasn’t learnt it makes the current work seem impossible.
 For me this is the real problem with summer born children.
 If they start school before they are ready to learn they will always end up behind.